redecentralize/alternative-internet/README.md

 * [Twister](http://twister.net.co) is a secure and fully-decentralized P2P microblogging platform based on concepts and code from Bitcoin and Libtorrent (as described in [this whitepaper](http://arxiv.org/abs/1312.7152)).
 Feel free to contribute to its [core service](https://github.com/miguelfreitas/twister-core) or [HTML UI](https://github.com/miguelfreitas/twister-html)!

 * [UBOS](http://ubos.net/) is a new Linux distro for personal servers and IoT devices.
 Installing and maintaining web applications tends to take a lot of time; UBOS aims to make this much simpler.

+* [UBOSbox Nextcloud](https://indiecomputing.com/products/) is a ready-to-use home server appliance that does a lot of what Dropbox and Google Calendar do, but locally on hardware controlled by the user.
+It enables multi-user, multi-device file sharing, group calendaring, contact management, and includes a web mail client, an RSS/news reader, a note-taking app, text and video calls, and task management, provided by the FLOSS web application platform [Nextcloud](https://nextcloud.com/) and a number of Nextcloud apps.
+It is designed to be used as a home server without attached keyboard or monitor.

 * [Unhosted](https://unhosted.org/) - also known as "serverless", "client-side", or "static" web apps, unhosted web apps do not send your user data to their server.
 Either you connect your own server at runtime, or your data stays within the browser.